Nilusche/AlgorithmsVisualizerJS/README.md

 Visualization of other algortithms like graph-algorithms will likely follow. <br>

 This project has been created within my journey to learn javascript frameworks like Vuejs. <br>
-To visit my other Javascript-projects click the link below <br>
+To visit my other Javascript-projects click the link below: <br>
 https://github.com/Nilusche/RoadToVueJS